leapfroglets/spider-solitaire/README.md

 Just a simple remake of classic Spider Solitaire game built during 6-week internship program at Leapfrog Technology Inc.
 The project utilizes vanilla Javascript and HTML canvas for animations.

+Just clone or download the repo and open index.html in your web browser to get started.
 The latest version of the game is hosted on github.
 Click here to [Play](http://coyg7.github.io/Spider-Solitaire/)!! :D

 ## How to Play